OpenBMB/AgentVerse/README.md

 ### CLI Example

-We have provided several basic examples that demonstrate the potential of our framework for constructing multi-agent environments.
-One such example is a classroom scenario where one agent assumes the role of the professor while the other eight agents act as students.
+The given content presents a framework for creating multi-agent environments, with a classroom scenario as an example.
+In this scenario, there are nine agents, one playing the role of a professor and the other eight as students, showcasing the framework's potential.

 ```shell
 python3 main.py --task nlp_classroom_9players